Bead Knowledge Center - Storage

 - To organize the size: Color code the sizes.
 But because you have so many 11°s, don't use a label for them.
 Use the small colored dots and write the size on them.
 For example: blue - 15°; red - 8°; green - 6°.
 Now, put these labels on the edge of the tube, under the flip tab so that they will show when the tube is in the box.

 - To organize the beads within the boxes: Eventually you will have more than one box per color.
 Put all labeled beads (with the dots as shown above) in box 1 (and then grow to 2) of the color.
 In this way you will know which box has your non-11°s in them.
 Use the small rectangular labels to mark the outside of the box as Green 1, Green 2, etc. or you might use Green 1/3, Green 2/3, Green 3/3.
 Now, put a label on each end of the box so you don't have to care in which direction you have put the box away.
 But watch out - you will have more boxes per color than you thought - I currently have 8 boxes of both blues and purples!

 - Storing hanks and larger number of beads: If you buy beads in a hank, a full hank will take up more space than the extra-large tube.
 You can store the extra in a plastic bag in your "other beads" area.
 But you will need to remember that these exist.
-So... use another colored dot, above the bead number label to say "more".
+So... use another colored dot, above the bead number label to say "more" or write an "m" on the label with the color number.
 Then when you run out of the beads in this tube (or are getting low), you will remember to look for the additional beads.
 Remember to remove the "more" dot when you move all the extra beads into the tube.